Residual Risks vs Secondary Risks

 What are the Differences Between Residual Risks and Secondary Risks?

-- Secondary risks are those that arise as a direct outcome of implementing a risk response.
-On the other hand, residual risks are expected to remain after the planned response of risk has been taken.
+• Secondary risks are those that arise as a direct outcome of implementing a risk response.
+Also, on the other hand, residual risks are expected to remain after the planned response of risk has been taken.

-- A contingency plan is used to manage primary or secondary risks.
-A fallback plan is used to manage residual risks.
+• A contingency plan is used to manage primary or secondary risks.
+Also, fallback plan is used to manage residual risks.
 (Note that if an identified risk occurs, you will implement the contingency plan, and if it becomes ineffective, you will implement the fallback plan.)

 Summary